Crossfit Guide

 Although athletes do have special nutritional requirements in order to support peak athletic performance, a well-planned diet based solely on plant foods (vegan) works well.
 This is because the antioxidants in plant-based foods can help with a faster recovery post-workout.

-What Famous Athletes are Vegan?
+What famous athletes are Vegan?

 There are a number of famous vegan athletes.
 They include: